Free Suno & AI music prompt optimizer

 After generating with the rewritten prompt, use Keeper Score to decide if the output is worth saving, editing, covering, or regenerating.

-Prompt Doctor FAQ
+Suno Prompt Doctor FAQ

 Can Prompt Doctor fix a bad Suno song?

-Why does Suno sing my prompt?
+Why does Suno ignore part of my prompt?

 Should I just regenerate instead?